svermeulen/vim-macrobatics/README.md

 # Recording

-Assuming you use the above mappings, you can then press `gr` in Vim to begin recording a new macro.
+With the above mappings, you can then press `gr` in Vim to begin recording a new macro.
 Note that this mapping works differently than Vim's default way of recording a macro with the `q` key.

 Unlike `q`, which is immediately followed by the register you want to record the macro to, `gr` will always record to the same register unless a register is explicitly given (eg. `"xgr` to record the macro to the `x` register).
 By default this register is `m` how this is [configurable](#configuration).